a11yphant/a11yphant/Readme.md

 Feature requests are very welcome.
 But take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince us of this feature.
 Please provide as much detail and context as possible.

 As we are only a small team of developers and designers, you are invited to contribute by creating a pull request.
-Please keep in mind to follow our [coding conventions](https://github.com/a11yphant/a11yphant/blob/develop/documentation.md/#coding-conventions).
+Please discuss your proposed changes with us before starting implementation.
+Otherwise, they might collide with our plans.
+Also, remember to follow our [coding conventions](https://github.com/a11yphant/a11yphant/blob/develop/documentation.md/#coding-conventions).

 #### Create a Pull Request